Sterling Ruby: Fashion and design

 In 2008, Sterling Ruby designed the interior for clothing designer Raf Simons' Tokyo store, using images of bleached fabric to create a splattered wallpaper that covered its walls and ceilings.

 In 2009, Simons used denim bleached by the artist to create a collection of denim wear jeans and jackets.

 In 2012, Simons created satin fabrics with images of four of Sterling Ruby's recent paintings.
 Raf Simons created three dresses and a coat from these fabrics.
 They were presented as part of Raf Simons' debut haute couture collection for Dior.
 In 2013, these dresses were exhibited as part of the Esprit Dior exhibition at the Museum of Contemporary Art in Shanghai.

 On January 15, 2014, Ruby and Simons collaborated on Raf Simons/Sterling Ruby Fall/Winter 2014 menswear collection presented during Paris Fashion Week.

 In 2017, after Simons moved over to Calvin Klein, Ruby was enlisted to redesign the interior of their New York showroom, as well as the brand's Paris headquarters.
 Ruby also designed two runways for Calvin Klein, Calvin Klein RTW Fall 2017 in February 2017, and RTW Spring 2018 runway in September 2017.
-Ruby was also reimagined the interior of Calvin Klein’s Madison Avenue flagship store, painting the walls safety yellow, constructing matching yellow floor-to-ceiling scaffolding and filling the space with geometric plinths and large-scale soft sculpture candles.
+Ruby also reimagined the interior of Calvin Klein’s Madison Avenue flagship store, painting the walls safety yellow, constructing matching yellow floor-to-ceiling scaffolding and filling the space with geometric plinths and large-scale soft sculpture candles.

 In 2020, Raf Simons announced a redux collection.
 It featured some clothing from the Fall Winter 2014 Sterling Ruby collection.